-The latest report from the Chartered Institute of Building (CIOB) puts the economic influence of the UK construction sector at almost double that of the officially recorded figures by the Office of National Statistics (ONS).
+Our Real Face of Construction 2020 reveals that the economic influence of the UK construction sector is almost double that of the figures officially recorded by the Office of National Statistics (ONS).

+In the report, we call for a better measure of the construction industry that includes all aspects of the design and construction process, not just assembly on site.
 The report argues that by including all aspects of the design and construction process, construction GDP could be close to double in size.
-Understanding the data is crucial, because if policymakers and experts do not have access to the full picture then bad decisions and, in turn, bad policy based on incomplete data is likely to be made.
-By showcasing the true reach of the industry this should also lead to greater attention from policymakers.
+Understanding this is crucial, because if policymakers and experts do not have access to the full picture then bad decisions are likely to be made.